 - DO test your lead levels every 6 months.
 DO ask your doctor the actual number, not just if it is below normal, so you can see if it is going up and adjust your behavior accordingly.

-Anything under 40 mcg/dl is considered OK, anything over is lead poisoning.
+Anything under 40 mcg/dl is considered OK by OSHA, anything over is lead poisoning.
 I would start seriously worrying around 15.
 You do not want to wait until you have symptoms to start taking care of yourself.
 Just so you know, the average lead levels in general population are about 2.5 mcg/dl or lower.
 So anything higher means that you ARE getting overexposed.
 My current level is 6, which is not worrisome, but you get the idea.
 WATCH WATCH WATCH.

 - Do not EVER bring any food or drink in the studio.
 Even if your hands are clean, there might be some lead dust floating around and getting on your food and into your drink.
 I have made that mistake and watched my lead levels skyrocket within months!